stefan-meier/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.5 - 1-22-18 =
+* Fixed: an issue with missing hook parameter
+* Fixed: an issue with database encoding which caused incorrect display of some special characters
+* Fixed: an issue with passing metadata for featured images
+* Fixed: an issue with caching the Username and Password field values on the Test Connection page
+* Fixed: an issue with resetting User passwords on child sites
+* Fixed: the sync popup layout issue
+* Fixed: an issue with displaying extensions changelogs
+* Fixed: multiple typos
+* Fixed: multiple incorrect URLs
+* Fixed: multiple cosmetic issues
+* Added: a new feature to open any Overview widget as a popup
+* Added: a new 'mainwp_disablemenuitems' hook

+= 3.4.4 - 12-4-17 =
+* Fixed: an issue with the Unfix function for the removed readme.html security issue
+* Fixed: an issue with permissions for cookie files
+* Fixed: an issue with displaying site notes
+* Fixed: conflict with the SecuPress plugin
+* Fixed: an issue with auto installation of the extensions on specific server setups
+* Added: support for the upcoming extension
+* Added: the ability to search posts and pages by keyword in title and/or body
+* Added: the mainwp_getallposts hook for fetching posts and pages
+* Added: the mainwp_updatescheck_disable_sendmail hook for disabling email notifications for available updates
+* Added: support for the WordPress proxy setting for curl requests
+* Added: WP Admin and Open action links to the Connection Status widget
+* Updated: individual site mode navigation layout
+* Updated: sort method on the Manage Plugins and Themes page
+* Updated: confirmation messages for performing update process
+* Updated: various layout updates

 = 3.4.3 - 8-24-17 =
 * Fixed: an issue with saving Posts and Pages status